awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-managing.md

 ```

 **Note**
-In a Read Replica configuration, this procedure is available only on the source DB instance and not on the Read Replica\.
+In a read replica configuration, this procedure is available only on the source DB instance and not on the read replica\.

 The `SELECT` statement returns the ID of the task in a `VARCHAR2` data type\.
 You can view the status of an ongoing task in a bdump file\.
 The bdump files are located in the `/rdsdbdata/log/trace` directory\.
 Each bdump file name is in the following format\.